rokossovskytech/moon-app-docs/support.md

 ### 🛠️ Troubleshooting Checklist
 Before contacting support, please make sure that:
-- You are using the **latest version** of the Moon App from the App Store.
+- You are using the **latest version** of Moon App from the App Store.
 - You have granted the necessary permissions in **Apple Health → Sources → Moon**.
 - Your device is running **iOS 17 or later**.

-If the issue persists, contact us directly (see below).
+If the issue persists, please contact us directly (see below).

 ---